Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### Direct Integrations with Other BBs

 - _Catalog._\
-  The DVCT requires input fields in the catalog so that providers can enter the number of points they offer/expect for their data/services.
-These input fields are additional information to the price defined in the catalog and in the contract.
+  The DVCT requires input fields in the catalog for providers to specify the number of points they offer or expect for their data or services, similar to how price input fields are used to define monetary values in the catalog and contract.

 - _Contract._\
   The DVCT needs to get data from the contract about the contract identifier, the data used/transferred and the share of the distribution of digital incentives.
 The information forms the basis for the distribution of digital incentives after the data usage process.